 What's Usually Missing: The Neck and Posture

-The single most common missing piece in patients who've failed standard TMJ treatment is this: nobody looked at the neck.
+The single most common missing piece in patients who haven't found lasting relief with standard TMJ treatment is this: nobody looked at the neck.

 The jaw and the cervical spine are part of the same mechanical system.
 They share muscles, nerve pathways, and movement patterns.
 When the neck is stiff, restricted, or carrying abnormal tension — which is extremely common, especially with the amount of time most people spend on screens — the jaw pays for it.